Italian submarine Scirè (1938): Construction and career

 Scirè entered the Bay of Gibraltar again in September 1941 with better results than the previous time.
-On September 20, 1941 three tankers were attacked and Fiona Shell (2444 GRT, 1892) was sunk whilst other two ships, RFA Denbydale (8154 GRT / 17 000 t) and MS Durham (10893 GRT) were damaged.
+On September 20, 1941, three tankers were attacked and Fiona Shell (2444 GRT, 1892) was sunk whilst other two ships, RFA Denbydale (8154 GRT / 17 000 t) and MS Durham (10893 GRT) were damaged.
 The Italians decided to create a permanent base in Spain eventually converting a ship called Olterra that was moored off Algeciras into a permanent base for naval sabotage.

 Scirè accomplished many missions inside enemy waters.
 Among these, the most important was the raid on Alexandria launched on 3 December 1941.
 Scirè left La Spezia carrying three manned torpedoes.
 At the island of Leros in the Aegean Sea, it secretly loaded six crew for them: Luigi Durand de la Penne and Emilio Bianchi (maiale 221), Vincenzo Martellotta and Mario Marino (maiale 222), Antonio Marceglia and Spartaco Schergat (maiale 223).
 On 19 December, Scirè reached Alexandria in Egypt and its manned torpedoes entered the harbour.
 They sank the British battleships HMS Valiant and Queen Elizabeth in shallow water and damaged the tanker Sagona and the destroyer Jervis.
 All six torpedo-riders were captured and the battleships returned to service after several months of repairs.

+In 1934 the Kirkuk-Haifa oil pipeline was completed and in 1939 a large refinery became operational in the port of Haifa, creating a strategic asset for the British and a magnet for ships during the war.